barryleonard/barryleonard.github.io/_posts/2016-11-17-case-of-the-unexplained-failing-jenkins-job.md

 permalink: 2016-11-17-case-of-the-unexplained-failing-jenkins-job
 ---

+An amusing tail of what the Cloud2Butt chrome extension can do
+___

 ### Introduction

 I'm sure it won't come as a surprise to any of you that we use Jenkins for deployments for most of our platforms.
 We've moved to a model which allows teams to own and control their Jenkins jobs (at least the configuration of them) in the spirit of our devops journey.